botder/Samsung-Galaxy-Book4-Edge/README.md

     cmd.exe /k "C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Deployment Tools\DandISetEnv.bat"
     ```

-2. Switch to the Windows PE subdirectory
+2. Switch to the Windows PE subdirectory.
     ```bat
     cd "..\Windows Preinstallation Environment\amd64"
     ```
     If you receive `The system cannot find the path specified` at this step, then go back and [install the Windows ADK PE add-on](#how-to-install-windows-adk).

-3. Ensure `C:\WinPE` does not exist on your hard drive
+3. Ensure the directory `C:\WinPE` does not exist.

-4. Run `copype arm64 C:\WinPE`
+4. Run `copype arm64 C:\WinPE`.

-> [!NOTE]
-> You can use any output directory path, but make sure to fix the paths in the commands below, if you change it.
+    You can use any output directory path, but make sure to fix the paths in the commands below, if you change it.

 5. Mount the WinPE installation medium.